Visitors have many different options when traveling so we'd like to direct you to the places and attractions in Peoria that are "must see" items.

 Play a round of golf at the course Golf Digest and GolfWeekly named a 2016 Best Public Course!
 Designed by master course designer, Rees Jones, this course is “must-play” for any committed player, offering challenges in strategic bunker placement with generous landing areas for those straight hitters.

-The Valley is home to some of the most beautiful outdoor shopping centers, and Park West is the premier lifestyle center in the West Valley.
+The Valley is home to some of the most beautiful outdoor shopping centers, and Park West is the premier lifestyle center in Peoria.
 Easily accessible off the Loop 101 at Northern and minutes from the Arizona Cardinals football stadium, Park West is an ideal retail, dining and entertainment destination.

 10. Cibola Vista Resort & Spa

 Located just minutes from Lake Pleasant, Cibola Vista Resort and Spa combines luxury with the rugged desert beauty to create a one-of-a-kind resort destination.